 - Dry Shampoo– For ease when traveling, I keep my homemade dry shampoo in an old makeup container and use a makeup brush to apply it.

-- Toothbrush and brushing blend– For compact travel I either bring a small jar of my own homemade toothpaste or some brushing blend from OraWellness along with their Bass brush.
+- Toothbrush and brushing blend– For compact travel I either bring the Wellnesse travel sized toothpaste or a small jar of my own homemade toothpaste.

 Remedies and Supplements Packing List